A preemie baby usually needs additional support, of the neck and jaw during feeding, compared to their full term, larger counterparts.

 her baby to the breast not bring the breast down to the baby; this will prevent

 backache.
 It is also best to have your baby at the level of your breast.
 The

 mother should preferably have a backrest behind their back and have her feet up

 on a stool so that her lap is lifted slightly.
 Some mothers use special breastfeeding pillows, others find it enough to use a ordinary bed pillow.

 The mother needs to place her hand at the base of her baby’s

 head, with her thumb behind her baby’s ear.
 The other hand needs to be rested

-in the centre of her baby’s back, so that the baby’s head can fall back
+in the center of her baby’s back so that the baby’s head can fall back

 slightly and be supported by her fingers.
 The heel of your hand should be between